Prompt Tuning Decision Transformers with Structured and Scalable Bandits: Preliminaries

 \subsection{Prompting Decision Transformer}

 \citet{chen2021decision} reframed RL as a sequence modeling problem, leveraging the capabilities of Transformer architectures to model trajectories.
 A trajectory in DT is represented as a sequence of triplets $(\hat{r}_t, \mathbf{s}_t, \mathbf{a}_t)$, where $\hat{r}_t = \sum_{t' = t} ^T r_{t'}$ is the return-to-go, $\mathbf{s}_t$ is the state, and $\mathbf{a}_t$ is the action at time step $t$.
 DT captures the temporal and causal dependencies between states, actions, and rewards, enabling the model to predict optimal actions directly, without relying on explicit value functions or policies.
-This design is particularly effective in offline RL settings, where pre-collected datasets of trajectories are available for training.

 \citet{xu2022prompting} extended DT to a multi-task offline RL setting by introducing stochastic trajectory prompts as task-specific context, enabling the model to identify underlying MDPs.
 Such a prompt $\rho$ is composed of $J$ trajectory segments, each of length $H$, resulting in a total of $J \times H \times 3$ prompt tokens, as per Equation~\ref{eq:pdt}, where the superscript $^\star$ denotes tokens associated with the prompt.